 And so it goes on.
 There’s even a video about the notepad!

-Bottom line, don’t underestimate the power of unique product descriptions.
+Bottom line, don’t underestimate the power of unique product descriptions (and avoid duplicate content).

 Buyer reviews are a brilliant way to build trust with your potential customers.

-They also help your product pages rank for long tail keywords.
+They also help your product pages and category pages rank for long-tail keywords.

 Think about it – great buyer reviews should sum up all the things your potential customers are looking for.

 Take a look at this one for Pop Smile: